Earth's atmosphere :Composition, Function, Layers, Evolution

 3. Mesosphere (50 kilometers to 85 kilometers, 31 miles to 53 miles):

-- The mesosphere is the coldest layer of the atmosphere.
+- It is the coldest layer of the atmosphere.

 - Temperatures drop as altitude increases, reaching extremely low temperatures.